-This sauce is bright and great with white fish like in this Fish in Salsa Verde recipe.
 Cooking en papillote, or in a packet, is one of the best ways to cook fish without odor.
-It’s incredibly fast and easy, and works with most fish fillets.
-It’s also a great way to make a meal for one.
-It is traditional and healthiest to use parchment paper to make the packets, but I have used foil, as it is easier to handle, especially if you have neuropathy in your hands.
-If the foil bothers you, try lining the foil packets with parchment paper.
-Making the packets may seem tricky, but once you’ve got the hang of it, it’s easy.
-Watch the video so you can see!
-If at first you don’t succeed, then try again.
+It’s incredibly fast and easy and works with most fish fillets.
+It’s also a great way... to make a meal for one.
+It is traditional and healthiest to use parchment paper to make the packets, but foil can be used as well, as it is easier to handle, especially if having neuropathy in the hands.
+Making the packets may seem tricky, but it’s easy, so try again if it doesn’t work initially.
+Watch our Fish en Papillote video for step-by-step instructions.
 Do not make your packets too small or tight; the fish and veggies will make steam as they cook, and need room to expand.

-If you are going through chemo, don’t add the extra uncooked Salsa Verde to your fish – add a little more to the Fish ‘En Papillote’.
+If on chemo, don’t add the extra uncooked Salsa Verde to the fish.
+Add a little more to the Fish ‘En Papillote’.